jeffbarnette/API-First-Backend/README.md

 # API-First-Backend
 An API-frst backend using Python and Django Rest Framework (DRF)

 This exercise demonstrates how to upload and process a pipe delimited text file to extract information contained within the file and store it in the database using and API endpoint.
-It also demonstrates how to retrieve the information based on a file id.
+It also demonstrates how to retrieve the information based on am upload id.

 ### Requirements